-The word strategy, often used and much abused, could benefit by clarity.
-While no doubt there are countless experts in the space, and those espousing iterations of definition, we like to lean into the definitions put forth by Bernadette Jiwa, who explains the strategy through The Story of Telling, and it goes something like this:
+The word strategy, often used and much abused, could benefit from clarity.
+While no doubt there are countless experts in the space and those espousing iterations of definition, we like to lean into the definitions put forth by Bernadette Jiwa, who explains the strategy through The Story of Telling, and it goes something like this:

 This is your strategy.

 It doesn’t tell how you’re going to cross over the river, it simply states your commitment to a plan: My strategy is to cross the river from this point.